 What are the benefits for tenants?

 Show moreThe Housing First approach at the core of the Common Ground model seeks to reduce the barriers to entry seen in traditional housing models.
-In this way, tenants’ circumstances, including income, employment, health or history, have little to no impact on their entry to Common Ground.
+In this way, tenants’ circumstances, including employment, health or history, have little to no impact on their entry to Common Ground.

 How can I apply to live at Common Ground?